 – IGNORANCE OF THE RULES IS NEVER AN ADMISSIBLE DEFENSE!

-Final interpretation of the rules is up to the event director.
+Final interpretation of the rules is up to the Race Director.
 These individuals have control over all competitors, scorers, and officials at their event and their decision on these rules, and any situations not specifically covered by these rules is final.

 Papago 6 donates a portion of proceeds in support of Phoenix’s largest urban park.

 Changing classes is to be done prior to race start.
 No changes after race starts will be allowed.
 It’s not as easy to change in the computer as you think.

 Entry fees are non-refundable, non-transferable, and cannot be extended to a following year.